Unity-Technologies/ml-agents/docs/Learning-Environment-Design-External-Internal-Brains.md

+# External and Internal Brains

+The **External** and **Internal** types of Brains work in different phases of training.
+When training your agents, set their brain types to **External**; when using the trained models, set their brain types to **Internal**.

+## External Brain

+When [running an ML-Agents training algorithm](Training-ML-Agents.md), at least one Brain object in a scene must be set to **External**.
+This allows the training process to collect the observations of agents using that brain and give the agents their actions.

+In addition to using an External brain for training using the ML-Agents learning algorithms, you can use an External brain to control agents in a Unity environment using an external Python program.
+See [Python API](Python-API.md) for more information.

+Unlike the other types, the External Brain has no properties to set in the Unity Inspector window.

-# Internal Brain
+## Internal Brain

 The Internal Brain type uses a [TensorFlow model](https://www.tensorflow.org/get_started/get_started_for_beginners#models_and_training) to make decisions.
-The Proximal Policy Optimization (PPO) algorithm included with the ML-Agents SDK produces a trained TensorFlow model that you can use with the Internal Brain type.
+The Proximal Policy Optimization (PPO) and Behavioral Cloning algorithms included with the ML-Agents SDK produce trained TensorFlow models that you can use with the Internal Brain type.

 A __model__ is a mathematical relationship mapping an agent's observations to its actions.
 TensorFlow is a software library for performing numerical computation through data flow graphs.
 A TensorFlow model, then, defines the mathematical relationship between your agent's observations and its actions using a TensorFlow data flow graph.

-## Creating a graph model
+### Creating a graph model

-The PPO algorithm included with the ML-Agents SDK produces a TensorFlow graph model as the end result of the training process.
-See [Training with Proximal Policy Optimization](Training-PPO.md) for intructions on how to create and train a model using PPO.
+The training algorithma included in the ML-Agents SDK produce TensorFlow graph models as the end result of the training process.
+See [Training ML-Agents](Training-ML-Agents.md) for instructions on how to train a model.

-## Using a graph model
+### Using a graph model

 To use a graph model:

 1. Select the Brain GameObject in the **Hierarchy** window of the Unity Editor.
 (The Brain GameObject must be a child of the Academy Gameobject and must have a Brain component.)
 2. Set the **Brain Type** to **Internal**.

-    **Note:** In order to see the **Internal** Brain Type option, you must [enable TensorFlowSharp](link).
+    **Note:** In order to see the **Internal** Brain Type option, you must [enable TensorFlowSharp](Using-TensorFlow-Sharp-in-Unity.md).

 3. Import the `environment_run-id.bytes` file produced by the PPO training program.
 (Where `environment_run-id` is the name of the model file, which is constructed from the name of your Unity environment executable and the run-id value you assigned when running the training process.)